 Covered entities and business associates must comply with the Security Rule standards that are categorized as follows: administrative safeguards, physical safeguards, and technical safeguards.
 Essentially, administrative safeguards involve documented, formal practices to manage the selection and implementation of security measures; physical safeguards control physical access to information systems, especially at times when there is a loss of power or natural disaster; and technical safeguards involve processes that protect and monitor information access, and protect data that is transmitted over a network.

 Many of the compliance standards include implementation specifications.
 The implementation specifications are either “required” or “addressable.”
 Required specifications must be implemented.
-Addressable specifications should be implemented if the business, after it conducts its risk analysis, deems the specification reasonable, appropriate and applicable.
+Addressable specifications should be implemented if the business after it conducts its risk analysis, deems the specification reasonable, appropriate and applicable.
 Where there is no implementation specification for a standard, compliance with the standard itself is required.

 Many of these safeguards have been added to current versions of practice management software.
-Dental offices should contact their practice management software vendors to inquire about the development and availability of upgraded versions that are compliant with HIPAA’s Security Rule.
-Also, be aware that the security standards were written to be technology neutral, that is, use of specific technologies is not mandated so that entities are not bound by systems or software that may become obsolete.
+Dental offices should contact their practice management software vendors to inquire about the development and availability of upgraded versions that are compliant with the HIPAA Security Rule.
+Also, be aware that the security standards were written to be technology neutral, that is, the use of specific technologies is not mandated so that entities are not bound by systems or software that may become obsolete.

 It bears repeating that HIPAA allows covered entities flexibility in reasonably and appropriately implementing safeguards.
 The regulation states: